MattTW/HoneyAlarmServer/README.md

-This project uses the [Ademco TPI provided by Eyez-On](http://forum.eyez-on.com/FORUM/viewtopic.php?f=6&t=301) to allow it to be used with Honeywell/Ademco security panels.
+This project uses the [Ademco TPI provided by Eyez-On](http://forum.eyez-on.com/FORUM/viewtopic.php?f=6&t=301).
+It processes events and passes commands to the Envisalink server and provides an easy to use HTTP interface for clients to all.

 This project was originally a fork of the [AlarmServer project for DSC panels](https://github.com/juggie/AlarmServer) - credit to them for the base code.
 However, the API's between DSC and Honeywell are so different that it didn't make sense to try to maintain a single codebase.

 This is still beta software.
 So far it has only been tested with an Envisalink 3 and Honeywell Vista 15p panel.

-# What Works #
+#### What Works ####

-0,2 panel state updates sent by the Envisalink as documented in the TPI are tracked by the Alarm Server and can be retrieved via the Web API.
-1,3 commands from the Envisalink only log debug messages only at this time.
-The "FF" TPI command and application commands to the Envisalink are not yet implemented.
+ + keypad update and partition state updates sent by the Envisalink as documented in the TPI are tracked by the Alarm Server and can be retrieved via the Web API.
+ + Some CID events (alarm arm/disarm) are processed and trigger plugin events.
-HTTP calls to get current AlarmState, and to arm, disarm and armstay are working.
+ + HTTP calls to get current AlarmState, and to arm, disarm and armstay the alarm system are working.
-Events are triggered for alarm arming and disarming conditions The [Mac Launcher app](https://github.com/gschrader/Alarm-Server-Launcher) originally writted for the DSC version of the server works with this app.
+ + Events are triggered for most alarm arming and disarming conditions
+ + The [Mac Launcher app](https://github.com/gschrader/Alarm-Server-Launcher) originally writted for the DSC version of the server works with this app.

-# What Doesn't Work #
+#### What Doesn't Work ####

-The Web Interface app is not yet working.
++ The Web Interface app is not yet working.
++ Zone state change messages from the TPI seem to currently be buggy and are only logged at this time.
-The Alarm state returned by the HTTP api call only returns partition state information so far.
++ The Alarm state returned by the HTTP api call only returns partition state information so far.
-Events for Alarm triggered/cleared are not yet working
++ Events for Alarm triggered/cleared are not yet working
++ The "FF" TPI command and application level commands to the Envisalink are not yet implemented.

 Plugin System